The difference between a strata manager, a property manager and a building manager

 - Coordinating and managing committee meetings and AGMs

-- Preparing and distributing financial statements and budgets
+- Preparing and distributing agendas and minutes

 - Record keeping: the strata roll, registered plans, by-laws, correspondence and specialist reports

 - Promoting legislative compliance for various types of necessary certification and Work Health & Safety obligations

 - Providing general guidance on by‐laws, and assisting with by-law breach management, mediation, NCAT orders & appeals

 2. What is the role of a building manager?

 A building manager is sometimes referred to as a caretaker, facilities manager, or resident manager and can be appointed by the developer, owners corporation or body corporate.

 Their role involves coordinating the maintenance to optimise the good order of common property.

 A building manager’s role includes but is not limited to: